Course overview

 You explore and develop clinical reasoning within physiotherapy assessment, rehabilitation, and management for clients with comorbidities, long-term conditions and complex needs across the lifespan continuum.

-Developing Leadership and Service Improvement Skills for the Future Ready Healthcare Professionals
+Developing Leadership and Service Improvement Skills for the Future Ready Healthcare Professional

-Develop your knowledge and understanding of healthcare, statutory and professional policy and explore their impact on patient care, practice and service delivery.
-Consider theories and concepts relating to personal and professional development, such as leadership, human dimension of change and quality improvement.
-You need to provide evidence of your development using an e-portfolio, demonstrating critical reflection and action planning.
-This ensures you are prepared for the demands and expectations of your future healthcare professional role.
+Develop your knowledge and understanding of healthcare, statutory and professional policy.
+Explore their impact on patient care, professional practice and service delivery.
+Consider theories and concepts related to continuous professional development such as leadership, human dimension of change and quality improvement.
+You provide evidence of your personal and professional development using an e-portfolio to demonstrate critical reflection and action planning.
+This ensures you are prepared for the demands and expectations of your role as future-ready healthcare professional and could seek employment in traditional and non-traditional settings.

 Dissertation for Health Professionals